Ask Keri: Is hard seltzer actually healthier than beer or wine?

 How to distinguish the marketing from the reality?
 Here’s what you should know.

 When it comes to food (as you’ve probably heard!), calorie counting is not the most effective strategy.
 With alcohol, however, calories are a really helpful measurement.
-Because the truth is that you’re not getting any nourishment from drinking, you’re just trying to minimize the number of empty calories you’re taking in.
+Since you’re not getting any nourishment from imbibing, it makes sense to minimize the number of empty calories you’re taking in.

 One thing I don’t love: Most hard seltzer brands contain “natural flavors,” which could be totally safe but could also be a nice way of saying “artificial flavors,” since there isn’t much of a difference when it comes to labeling.